StingerWrapper.jl - Part 3

 end

-The type introspection at runtime is required as there are 2 fields in StingerGraph
+The type introspection at runtime is required as there are 2 fields in StingerGraph,

-s while all the others fields
+batch_time and update_time, that are Float64s while all the others fields

-s.
+are Int64s.
 This introduces a type instability that can cause potential

 performance bottlenecks.
 Rather than taking this performance hit to allow for

-rarely used fields such as batch_time
+rarely used fields such as batch_time and update_time, we implemented special

 getter functions for them.
 We benchmarked both these versions of getindex